Why choose the MSc Entrepreneurship, Innovation and Practice?

 Develop intercultural competences

-You will be working with people from many different countries and backgrounds, so you will gain highly valuable experience in understanding and accommodating different cultural perspectives and values – hugely important for future work in multinational teams or for conducting business across national boundaries.
+The Institute for Entrepreneurship and Enterprise Development (IEED) is a culturally diverse department – with staff members coming from five different continents.
+And so are our students.
+Thus, you will be working with people from many different countries and backgrounds, which enables you to gain highly valuable experience in understanding and accommodating different cultural perspectives and values – invaluable skills for future work in multinational teams or for conducting business across national boundaries.